wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/CommandLineLinuxQuickStart.md

 uid: commandLineLinuxQuickStart
 ---

-# Edge Data Store Command Line Quick Start - Linux
+# Edge Data Store command line quick start - Linux

 One of the ways to configure the Edge Data Store is with the edgecmd command line tool.
 To access the tool on Linux open a command prompt.
 The utility is available to use in any directory on Linux.